daughpane/guia_backend/README.md

       https://pip.pypa.io/en/latest/installation/

 **3. Activate virtual machine**

    - open the cloned repository in VSCode and open the terminal
    - input `guia\Scripts\activate.bat` to activate vm
    - verify django version `django-admin --version`

       > should be version 5.0.1

-**4. Run**
+**4. Run server**
 - input `python manage.py runserver` in the terminal to run the server